 Name and version of text editor can vary on different operating systems.
-For exampe Notepad will be used on Windows and vim or vi can be used on windows as well as Linux, or Unix.
+For example, Notepad will be used on Windows and vim or vi can be used on windows as well as Linux, or UNIX.

-This is actual C++ compiler which will be used to compile your source code into final executable program.
+This is an actual C++ compiler, which will be used to compile your source code into final executable program.

-Most C++ compilers don't care what extension you give your source code, but if you don't specify otherwise, many will use .cpp by default
+Most C++ compilers don't care what extension you give to your source code, but if you don't specify otherwise, many will use .cpp by default.

 $ g++ -v

 If you have installed GCC, then it should print a message such as the following −